 Neale Whitaker is an editorial force to be reckoned with.
-His stylish career spans over 25 years and 2 countries.
+His career spans over 30 years and 2 countries.
 It began in his native UK, where he successfully edited lifestyle magazines for high street giants Marks & Spencer, Debenhams and Ikea and launched Waitrose Food Illustrated.
 His migration to Sydney in 1999 quickly led to multiple successes with magazine launches and editing roles on lifestyle publications such as Marie Claire Lifestyle, Australian Coastal Style, Vogue Entertaining & Travel, delicious and Good Food.
-Since 2006 he has been editor in chief of Belle Magazine.
+In 2006 he became editor in chief of Belle Magazine.

-Mr Whitaker is charming, with manners reminiscent of a lead role in Downton Abbey.
+Whitaker is charming, with manners reminiscent of a lead role in Downton Abbey.
 He arrives 10 minutes early, smiling, immaculate and carrying a butter-soft, leather hold-all containing a pristine change of clothes ‘just in case’ our photo shoot should dictate it.
 He’s the kind of person that commands attention just by showing up and yet his energy is warm, calm and agreeable to whatever I feel I need from him.
 Not really what you’d expect from such a successful and editorially powerful man.

 I didn’t initially expect him to go with this different angle of interview.
 I was unsure of how he’d feel being transported from the world of sophisticated interior design and tweaked tailoring and into the (not always dignified) murky corners of adolescent past, but he loved the idea and within days I had in my possession wonderfully faded personal photos of the man himself with hair, dungarees and all my questions answered with gritty honesty and a dash of wry humour.